Wigner-PDC description of photon entanglement as a local-realistic theory: On non-factorability

 To conclude this section, we recover the case with intermediate devices: due to $\alpha_i,\alpha_j$ being, as defined, independent from one another and also from $\alpha_s$, our hypothetical ``flag'' $\mu$ cannot be associated with none of them.
 Therefore, in general, and in principle, not only

 but also $\hat{\Gamma}_{i,j}( \alpha ) \neq \hat{f}_{i}( \alpha ) \cdot \hat{f}_{j}( \alpha )$ either.
-We use ``in principle'' because this question is not yet analyzed in detail; we now see crystal clear, though, that this possible non-factorability on $\alpha$'s is nothing more than an internal feature of the model's mathematical structure, bearing no relevance in regard to its double-sided compatibility (or absence of it) both with local-realism and the quantum predicted correlations.
+We use ``in principle'' because this question is not yet analyzed in detail; we now see clear, though, that this possible non-factorability on $\alpha$'s is nothing more than an internal feature of the model's mathematical structure, bearing no relevance in regard to its double-sided compatibility (or absence of it) both with local-realism and the quantum predicted correlations.
+A possible candidate for that additional hidden variable would be, at least in my opinion, the phase of the laser $\mu$ \cite{laser_phase}.

-Indeed, the crucial element in that sense is the intervention of new random vacuum amplitudes introduced by the new devices in the setup, as we will see in Sec. \ref{Comp}.